typemeta/context/README.md

 final String javaVer = getPropVal.extract(System.getProperties(), "java.version");
 ```

+Alternatively, since we typically know the property name in advance,
-Alternatively, we can bind this `ExtractorByName` to a name,
+we can bind this `ExtractorByName` to a name,
 which then gives us a standard `Extractor`:

 ```java